For Students

 Are you unsure if you need office hours?
 Afraid of “wasting” my time?
 Here’s the truth: office hours aren’t just for students needing help with the class.

 Office hours are a chance to talk about your concerns or questions about the course and materials, sure, but it’s also an opportunity to talk about, really, anything.
-Office hours are about creating a space for us to talk about all kinds of things, like: if you are thinking about majoring in history, interesting professional or academic opportunities you might have, a youtube video or podcast relevant to our course, my own research interests and academic path, if you’re interested in grad school or other higher-ed career paths, or even your very cute animal companion (kittens especially).
+Office hours are about creating a space for us to talk about all kinds of things, like: if you are thinking about majoring in history, interesting professional or academic opportunities, a youtube video or podcast relevant to our course, my research interests and academic path, or if you’re interested in grad school or other higher-ed careers.

-Here is an NPR article about how to make office hours less scary, or you can take a moment to watch a humorous youtube video from Arizona State University highlighting the benefits of office hours below:
+Here is an NPR article about how to make office hours less scary, or watch this humorous youtube video from Arizona State University highlighting the benefits of office hours: